tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-12-07-ptw-underground-25.md

 ### Build up

 * On 21.11.2024 PTW announced that Irish pro wrestler Session Moth Martina will make her debut in Prime Time Wrestling.
-* On 25.11.2024 it was also announced that from this Underground onwards PTW will take sponsorship deal from geek-store.
+* On 25.11.2024 it was also announced that from this Underground onwards, PTW has a new sponsorship deal from Polish gift gadget seller FantastyczneGadżety.

 #### Storylines overview